Sustainability is vital, but also exciting. What are the key things to bear in mind when thinking of a career in sustainability?

-A number of initiatives have concentrated upon recognizing and developing specialized skills in sustainability.
-Personally, I have been involved a number over the years, focused both on the cross professional competencies required for us all to play a part in a sustainable world, and also the specific , tailored skills required in different professions, these include:
+A number of initiatives have concentrated upon recognizing and developing specialised skills in sustainability.
+Personally, I have been involved a number over the years, focused both on the cross-professional competencies required for us all to play a part in a sustainable world, and also the specific, tailored skills required in different professions, these include:

-- Professional Practice for Sustainable Development (PP4SD): this joint initiative pioneered the concept and provides guidance a number of useful documents.
+- Professional Practice for Sustainable Development (PP4SD): this joint initiative pioneered the concept and provides useful guidance on professional practice for sustainable development (PDF).

-- In the UK, the house building industry also conducted research into the skills required to deliver zero carbon and sustainable housing.
+- the house building industry also conducted research into the skills required to deliver zero carbon and sustainable housing.

 The professionalisation of sustainability has also taken some significant strides in recent years.
 The UK based, but global ICRS (Institute of Corporate Responsibility & Sustainability) was officially launched in July 2014 with a the goal of “supporting CR and sustainability professionals to be brilliant at all stages of their careers.
 We recognise, promote and support high standards of professional practice.”
-The ICRS (and here I have to state an interest, I am a Fellow) is focused upon providing professional development, clear skills progression and reinforcing the notion that to be a practitioner in sustainability and CR there should be some means of demonstrating professional context and a clear, earned, skill set.
+The ICRS (and here I have to state an interest, both Terrafiniti’s founding partners are Inaugural Fellows) is focused upon providing professional development, clear skills progression and reinforcing the notion that to be a practitioner in sustainability and CR there should be some means of demonstrating professional context and a clear, earned, skill set.
 The ICRS Competency Framework can be viewed here.

 In addition, also in 2014, IEMA developed a partnership with GACSO (the Global Association of Chief Sustainability Officers) to evolve the Institute’s approach beyond the traditional environmental management focus upon which it was founded.